Frequently Asked Questions

 Where are we in the process?

-Friends of the Middleville Area Community raised funds for a “Feasibility Study”, or need assessment, that was completed in March of 2025.
-Members of the Village Council Ad Hoc Library Committee assisted Keith Hopkins of Hopkins Fundraising in determining whether transitioning to a free-standing public library is feasible in Middleville.
-This study helped shed light on how much support this project has from our donor community and to what degree we can rely on philanthropic fundraising from that support.
-With feedback from this study, Ad Hoc Library Committee members are now able to report to Village Council and Thornapple Township to see what steps might be taken to move the project forward.
+Friends of the Middleville Area Community raised funds for a “Feasibility Study”, or need assessment for a freestanding library project that was completed in March of 2025.
+Results of that study can be found linked above.
+It helped shed light on how much support this project has from our donor community and to what degree we can rely on philanthropic fundraising from that support.
+With feedback from this study, Ad Hoc Library Committee members have reported to Village Council and Thornapple Township and next steps are being taken to inform the community of the study results and to receive community comment and input on the project as it moves forward.

 Where will a new library building go, will it be newly built or repurposed, who will pay for it, when will it be built?